Isan language: Thai-influenced language shift

 The Thai language may not be the primary language of Isan, but Isan people are in constant exposure to it.
 It is required to watch the ever-popular soap operas, news, and sports broadcasts or sing popular songs, most of it produced in Bangkok or at least in its accent.
 Thai is also needed as a written language for instructions, to read labels on packages, road signs, newspapers and books.
 Isan children who may struggle to acquire the language, are forced to learn the language as part of compulsory education and often when they are older, for employment.
 Although attitudes towards regional cultures and languages began to relax in the late 1980s, the legal and social pressures of Thaification and the need for Thai to participate in daily life and wider society continue.
-The influence of Thai aside, anecdotal evidence suggests that many older Isan lament the corruption of the spoken language spoken by younger generations and that the younger generations are no longer familiar with the traditional Lao forms used by previous generations.
+The influence of Thai aside, anecdotal evidence suggests that many older Isan lament the corruption of the spoken language spoken by younger generations and that the younger generations are no longer familiar with the traditional Lao forms used by previous generations.Draper, J. (2015).
+Towards a curriculum for the Thai Lao of Northeast Thailand.
+Current Issues in Language Planning, 16(3), 238-258.